-Evaluating criticism can help us better prepare for and focus our research.
-For this project, each group will choose one scholarly secondary work (an academic article, book chapter, or essay in a collection) that directly discusses one of the texts we are reading for this course.
-The group will summarize and explain the article's argument, and then apply it to the primary work, using their own examples directly from the text (not those provided by the article) to illustrate the article's theoretical perspective.
-They will then evaluate the article's usefulness when applied to the primary text, pointing out its strengths and weaknesses as a source.
-The group's choice of secondary source must be approved by me; that means that each group must consult with me when they are preparing their group project.
-Students may use visual materials such as PowerPoint, but make sure that they support and highlight the group's central argument.
-The presentation must be 7-10 minutes in length (no longer).
-There will likely be 4-5 students per group.
+Researching the literary roots of a work can help us to better understand its social and cultural context.
+For this project, each group will choose one text from the course readings and discuss it in terms of how it relates to the fairy tale on which it is based.
+Each group will briefly summarize the originating fairy tale, and discuss the similarities and differences between it and their chosen text, including analysis on how the changes between the two serve the themes of the adapted text.
+Students may optionally use visual materials such as PowerPoint, but they must support and highlight the group's central argument.
+The presentation must be 8-10 minutes in length (no longer).
+There will likely be 3-4 students per group.
 Students in each group will be assigned a common grade.
-However, to ensure that the presentation grade reflects the equal efforts of all members, I will consult with each group periodically.
+However, to ensure that the presentation grade reflects the equal efforts of all members, the instructor will consult with each group periodically.